nicholejmurphy/Capstone_TravelBuddy/README.md

 npm start
 ```

-### Technologies used

-- PostgreSQL database: RDBMS to store and manipulate user data
-- Validation: Implemented middleware to handle user authorization for backend routing & JSON schema validation with jsonschema.
-- Testing: unit and integration tests using Jest
-- Error handling: customized error handling features
-- Dependency management: with node package manager
-- Environment variables: using dotenv
-- Security: bcrypt password hashing
-- Styling: Material UI v4

-## Focus

-- SPA w/ Material UI
-- Mobile friendly
-- Heavy planning stages, starting with API returns vs database structures

-## Data Model

-- Simple user input with light API data (location_id)
-- PostgreSQL database and direct SQL queries from backend models which are called in the BE routes
-- One to many relationships users > savedLocations

-## API & Routing Design

-- All API calls are handled in the BE, keys.js are in .gitignore
-- User data RESTful
-- Separate route files for

-## Frontend
+## Reflections

-- React
-- See component hierarchy

-## Learning Curves
+### Learning Curves

-- MUI v4
+- Learning MUI v4 for more modern styling implementations
-- Responsiveness
+- Responsiveness for building a mobile friendly SPA across all viewport sizes
-- 429 Error code API limits
+- 429 Error code API limits for dynamic data needs
-- Location Details modal vs route.. user sharing/access experience
+- User experience architecture with Location Details modal vs separate route
-- Mock testing FE
+- Mock testing frontend and building a mock context provider

-## Additional Features:

-- Trivia, conversion, translator

-## Deployment & Next steps

-- Deployed on Render with ElephantSQL
-- 2 servers
-- dotenv module to access env variables which are a on Render
-- Need to address API challenges and call limits
-- Update some of the mobile viewport stylings
-- Trouble shooting 404 with page history
+### Next Implementations

+I will be adding in a currency converter and language translator functionality that will allow users a quick access to additional resources.

-## Future Project Updates:
+### Future Project Growth

+- **404 WITH HISTORY ON DEPLOYMENT:** The currently deployed application on render is not functioning properly with page history navigation.
+It is currently throwing 404s when using the 'back' feature on the browser for most pages.
-- **API IMPLEMENTATION:** Adding a translator and conversion API as additional features for the app including functionality to save translations and common currrency conversions to a user's account.
+- **API IMPLEMENTATION:** Adding a translator and conversion API as additional features for the app including functionality to save translations and common currency conversions to a user's account.
 This will involve implementing more tables within the TravelBuddy pSQL database and with RESTful routes to access and manipulate.
 - **PHOTO DETAILS** Add modals and info for photos in locationDetails for each location.
 This will share credit and additional details for each listed photo in information.
 - **API LIMIT** Include error handling 429 code on locations
   - To mitigate error responses, I will pass up photo api calls to parent with set timer to avoid api call limit error
 - **PHOTO DISPLAY** Handle LocationCard no photo to display for locations without a photo.
-- **UPDATE THEMEPROVIDER** Consolidate styling to reduce duplication and to create consistant themeing
+- **UPDATE THEMEPROVIDER** Consolidate styling to reduce duplication and to create consistent theming
 - **MOCK TESTING** Add mock user context for testing
-- On signup "cannot preform state update on unmounted component"
+- On signup "cannot perform state update on unmounted component"
-- **USEEFFECT DEPENDENCIES** HasSaved in useEffect of locationDetails toos up for entire comp. rerendering.. break into smaller comp.
+- **USEEFFECT DEPENDENCIES** HasSaved in useEffect of locationDetails move up for entire comp. rerendering.. break into smaller comp.
-- **STREAMLINE MUI IMPORTS** For MUI Dependencies should {deconstruct} or indv import?
+- **STREAMLINE MUI IMPORTS** For MUI Dependencies should {deconstruct} or individual import?

-Overall very well!
-Very good walkthrough overview and demo

-- demo a smidg long (keep less than 5 minutes )
-- strategy, only cover the most essential things
-  - integration exercise ( talk about a button and flow of functionality )
-  - show form main feature (search funcitonality)
-- backend
-  - create an outline to best give overview
-- Prepare to explain more about troubles
-- Have outline to the side, when doing the engineering portion, show the code more

-Technical knowledge

-- Work on:
-  - Review conceptual assessment (how the web works)
-  - Google common (FE) engineering questions